arangodb/velocypack/API.md

 }
 ```

+Values will automatically be added to the last created compound value,
+i.e. the last created `Array` or `Object` value.
+To finish a compound
+object, the Builder's `close` method must be called.

-If you like fancy syntactic sugar, the same object can also be
+If you like fancy syntactic sugar, the same object can alternatively be
-build as follows:
+built using operator syntax:

 ```cpp
 #include <velocypack/vpack.h>